When is World Porridge Day?

-Today it is World Porridge Day (October 10th).
-An entire day dedicated to recognising and celebrating the health benefits, versatility and deliciousness of a good bowl of porridge.
-It’s the event of the season and the highlight of Rude Health’s year but where did it come from and how should you celebrate?
+October 10th is World Porridge Day; an entire day dedicated to recognising and celebrating the health benefits, versatility and deliciousness of a good bowl of porridge.
+At Rude Health we’re proud of our porridge so this really is the event of the year.

 When we think of porridge we often think of it as a Scottish staple, enjoyed after a bracing dip in a cold loch.
 Porridge, in fact, has a global trotting history.
 It has always had a humble yet global appeal.
 Nutrient-rich, quick to prepare, cheap and sustaining, porridge has made its mark on countless cuisines.
 From Likuni Phala (a maize-based porridge common in Malawi) to a savoury Haleem bowl more akin to a stew (popular in the Middle East, Central Asia and India).